AlbertHansen/TripleModularRedundancyTool_developer_guide/triplicate_scripts/triplicate_instances.md

 ## Usage

-After the ```tmrg``` attribute has been updated appropriately on ports, cells, registers, and module instantiations, this script is run.
+After the ```tmrt``` attribute has been updated appropriately on ports, cells, registers, and module instantiations, this script is run.
 The script triplicates all module instantiations and the inputs of the replicants are rewired to be driven by the same source as the original.

 Renaming of ports from within a design is problematic, since there are no biult-in renaming functions.
 Replacing a port with an identical port of a different name is possible, however the original port should not be removed from within a design.
 If the ports are removed from within a design, the module instantations of the design will not recognise the correct designs.
 To compensate for this problem, when this script is called, the unconnected ports of the instantiations are removed using a built-in function.